-A few days ago we noticed that one of our little pumpkin plants on the window sill had wilted.
-The soil looked dry so we watered the plant and after a few hours it was standing lovely and straight again, which got us wondering why do plants need water.
+A few days ago, we noticed that one of our little pumpkin plants on the window sill had wilted.
+The soil looked dry, so we watered the plant, and after a few hours, it was standing lovely and straight again.
+This got us wondering why plants need water.

 Plants need water to germinate.